 Youth empowerment is a crucial step for Canada showcasing its climate action leadership in accordance with the United Nations Sustainable Development Goals.
-UNA-Canada has recognized this and in response, has launched the Green Spaces/Espaces Verts programme.
-Green Spaces is an innovative student youth initiative, designed to provide talented and passionate young Canadians with exciting summer work opportunities in parks and other natural settings across Canada.
+UNA-Canada has recognized this and in response, has launched the Green Spaces/Espaces Verts (GS/EV) programme.
+GS is an innovative student youth initiative, designed to provide talented and passionate young Canadians with exciting work-integrated learning opportunities across Canada

 WHO WE ARE

-Green Spaces is a wage-matching programme that works together with organizations in the green sector across the country to place talented students in outdoor summer positions that will elevate their knowledge, passion, and experience of working in sustainable development.
+GS is a wage-matching programme and UNA-Canada works together with organizations in the green sector across the country to place these talented students in positions that provide professional development training and will elevate their knowledge, passion, and experience of working in sustainable development.

-Participants will undertake three to four-month work-integrated learning placements with organizations in a variety of sectors, including private companies, non-profits, governments, Indigenous-based organizations, post-secondary institutions, and other associations.
-These placements will be offered across Canada, but particularly in the following focus cities: Yellowknife, Vancouver, Edmonton, Calgary, Saskatoon, Winnipeg, Toronto, Ottawa, Montreal, Quebec City, and Halifax.
+Green Spaces participants will undertake 8 to 16-week work-integrated learning placements with organizations in a variety of sectors, including private companies, non-profits, governments, Indigenous-based organizations, post-secondary institutions, and other associations.
+These placements are offered across Canada, but particularly in the following focus cities: Yellowknife, Vancouver, Edmonton, Calgary, Saskatoon, Winnipeg, Toronto, Ottawa, Montreal, Quebec City, and Halifax.